Common Platform Enumeration

 Common Platform Enumeration (CPE) is a structured naming scheme for information technology systems, software, and packages.
 Based upon the generic syntax for Uniform Resource Identifiers (URI), CPE includes a formal name format, a method for checking names against a system, and a description format for binding text and tests to a name.

 The CPE Product Dictionary provides an agreed upon list of official CPE names.
 The dictionary is provided in XML format and is available to the general public.
 The CPE Dictionary is hosted and maintained at NIST, may be used by nongovernmental organizations on a voluntary basis, and is not subject to copyright in the United States.

 CPE identifiers are commonly used to search for Common Vulnerabilities and Exposures (CVEs) that affect the identified product.

-Scheme Format
+Scheme format

-The CPE follows this format, maintained by NIST:
+CPE 2.3 follows this format, maintained by NIST: